 Asus RT-AC88U Review Summary:

 Is the Asus RT-AC88U a worthy purchase in 2020?
 Absolutely.
 From the above-mentioned tests and the stacked feature list, this is one serious router for the hardcore internet user.
 The web interface is simple, customisations are vast and the overall performance is superb.
 Again, stay clear if you just browse Facebook all day but if you stream in 4K and require minimal lag or fast data sharing, this is definitely the router for you.
 Typically, premium routers will still be of value 3 to 4 years after first launch unless major technological advancements occur.
 Having only been launched 2 years ago, there’s still life in the old dog yet!
+For alternative routers, take a look at this list of top 10 gaming routers.

 If you’re looking to take your Wi-Fi connection at home to the next level then the Asus RT-AC88U is definitely the router for you.
 Watch out 4K streaming, this beauty will eat you alive!